 The NDIS and Health services have been in an arm wrestle over who pays for particular supports pretty since much the Scheme’s inception.
 The tussle was leaving many Participants and their families in a horrible predicament, unsure of where funding for essential supports would be coming from and if they would be funded at all.
+It has also lead to many high profile cases at the Administrative Appeals Tribunal (AAT).
 But a curtain seems to have been drawn over all the fighting at last Friday’s meeting of COAG’s Disability Reform Council, with the states and Commonwealth government coming to a landmark agreement on funding responsibilities.
 As a result, the NDIS will soon be funding a range of new health-related supports.

 What will the NDIS now be funding?